gem-coop/governance/New-Maintainer-Checklist.md

 When admitted as members:

-- Invite them as a single-channel guest to the #members channel on the [`gem-coop` private Slack](https://gem-coop.slack.com/admin/invites) and ask them to use their real name there (rather than a pseudonym they may use on e.g. GitHub).
+- Invite them as a single-channel guest to the #gem-coop-members channel on the [Bundler Slack](https://bundler.slack.com/admin/invites) and ask them to use their real name there (rather than a pseudonym they may use on e.g. GitHub).
 - Add them to the current year's membership list in the [governance repository](https://github.com/gem-coop/governance).

-If they are interested in doing ops/infrastructure/system administration work:

-- Invite them to the [Gem.coop private 1Password](https://gem-coop.1password.com/people) and add them to the "ops" group.

-If they are interested in doing security work:

-- Invite them to the [Gem.coop private 1Password](https://gem-coop.1password.com/people) and add them to the "security" group.

 See [Gem.coop Governance](Gem.coop-Governance.md) for when an individual's membership expires.